wrouesnel/Wiegand-Protocol-Library-for-Arduino/README.md

+# Personal Development Fork
+This is a fork of the library for Wiegand readers found [here] (https://github.com/monkeyboard/Wiegand-Protocol-Library-for-Arduino)

+I have used this library for a personal security project, and needed to add some ease-of-use functionality to it - those commits to the original project are found here.

+The most important feature added is support for using multiple pins with interrupt masking to allow reading from multiple readers (which need to be identified somehow so we know which devices to activate).

 # Wiegand 26 and Wiegand 34 library for Arduino

 The Wiegand interface is a de facto standard commonly used to connect a card reader or keypad to an electronic entry system.
 Wiegand interface has the ability to transmit signal over long distance with a simple 3 wires connection.
 This library uses interrupt pins from Arduino to read the pulses from Wiegand interface and return the code and type of the Wiegand.